tmetcalfe89-zz/interactions/README.md

 # interactions
 Add (right-click) interactions to Minecraft.

-This is a simple mod to add interactions on right-click.
+This is a mod to add interactions on right-click.
 It is intended for use by modpack developers and does nothing out of the box.

 It adds a folder in the Minecraft directory called "interactions".
 Create a JSON file in there with any name you'd like and add entries matching the following: